'Are you a god?' - Gozer the Gozerian, Ghostbusters

 Determining Power Rank Values

 Once a player has determined his or her deific being's ascendant abilities, their power levels should be set.
 Alternate between tables B, D, F, and H to do this, though in campaigns with access to hyperexhaustive and hyperkinetic rank values, roll on tables C, E, G, and I, instead.
 With this done, the player may gamble on the rank values so indicated if he or she chooses.

-They may do this once if their character has three or less ascendant abilities, twice if he or she has from four to six super powers, or thrice if the character has seven or more ascendant abilities.
+They may do this once if their character has three or less ascendant skills, twice if he or she has from four to six super-powers, or thrice if the character has seven or more divine abilities.

 Character / Power Limitations

 Players are often unhappy with the rank values they've rolled up for their character.
 Even after adjusting rank values with gambling attempts, they're just not satisfied with what they've come up with.
 This isn't necessarily a bad thing, as sometimes one has a specific vision in mind for their character; this is where limitations come in.
 A player may subject their character to limitations to make them more powerful.

 Limitations come in two distinct flavors: power limitations and character limitations.
 A power limitation is just that, an altering of how said power works to the detriment of the player, as compared to others who can use this ability.
 A power so limited may not affect certain objects or beings, can only be used during certain specific time periods, or may otherwise function in a manner others may find unusual or restrictive.

 Character limitations, however, change the nature of every power a person uses, not just one.
 A character limitation can simply be a power limitation that 'works' on every single power, may instead be some other alteration to the basic working of powers in general, or even some other constraint that seriously hampers how a character operates (such as an inability to move without the aid of powers).